 A study completed in 2006, “Developing a More Facilitating Environment for Womens Political Participation in Nauru“, found that between 1968 and 2004, 860 male candidates ran for national elections in Nauru, with only 31 female candidates running.

 Interestingly, the study found that of the women who did stand for Parliament, 25 were single and only 6 were married.
 In the 2007 and 2008 elections the number of women candidates dramatically increased and two women came close to election.
 In the 2013 elections, five women ran for Parliament and one was successful.
+In 2016, a total of 67 candidates, including 4 women, stood for the 19-seat Parliament in the elections with 2 women being successfully elected.
 It is notable that women were relatively successful in being elected to the Constitutional Convention in 2007, suggesting that women in Nauru are ready to take on the role of parliamentarians.
 In light of the large number of independents in the Parliament, the only temporary special measure which could be utilised to increase the number of women in the Parliament is the creation of seats reserved for women.
 This was suggested during the 2006-7 constitutional reform process, but was not supported during public consultations.

 On 14th August 2019, the Nauru Electoral Commission announced a total of 60 candidates that included 5 women (8%), competing for 19 seats in 8 Constituencies.
 Full names and details of the candidates can be viewed on here.